cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

     - gradle check
 ```

+**Note:** Each script instruction is executed in a newly created process, therefore environment variables are not preserved between them.

 ### Background Script Instruction

 A `background_script` instruction is absolutely the same as `script` instruction but Cirrus CI won't wait for the script to finish